William James Beal: Research at the Michigan Agricultural College

 Beal founded MSU's W. J. Beal Botanical Garden in 1877, making it the oldest continuously operated botanical garden in the United States.

+As curator of the botanical museum, Beal expanded the collection substantially.
+He added 2000 of his own specimens when he was first appointed to the existing herbarium of around 20,000 specimens.
+When he retired in 1910, the herbarium contained 106,000 accessioned specimens, the majority therefore acquired by collection, purchase or exchange during his tenure.
+These included fungi as well as green plants.
+The vascular plant collection was renamed the Beal-Darlington Herbarium in the mid-1950s.

 Beal's work was inspired by many influential scientists of the late 19th century.
 He arrived at Harvard to complete an undergraduate degree 3 years after Charles Darwin published The Origin of Species.
 Emerson, Lowell, and Holmes were writing and lecturing, and Thoreau was still alive.
 Beal heard them all as a young student from Michigan.
 Groundbreaking research by Darwin and the writings of Emerson, Lowell, Holmes, and Thoreau were probably inspirations to a young Beal as he transitioned from studying at Harvard to conducting his research at the Michigan Agricultural College.
 Darwin’s research on inheritance especially seems to have influenced Beal’s development of hybrid corn.

 In 1887, he and Professor Rolla C. Carpenter created "Collegeville", the first neighborhood in what later became East Lansing.